-Chomp, perhaps South Africa’s most iconic chocolate, was created in the early 1970s and remains one of South Africa’s favourite snacks.
+Chomp, perhaps one of the most iconic local chocolates, was created in the early 1970’s and remains one of South Africa’s favourite snacks.

-Leading the way in innovation, Cadbury launched Snacker in 1980 as one of South Africa’s first mainstream cereal bars and was way ahead of the health trends that followed.
+Leading the way in innovation, Cadbury launched Snacker in 1980 as one of South Africa’s first mainstream cereal bars.
+This placed Cadbury way ahead of the health trends that followed.

 Tempo is launched